SessionStack/tracking-changes-in-the-dom-using-mutation-observer/README.md

-# Speed up Python IO intensive apps with asyncio
+# Tracking Changes in the DOM Using Mutation Observer

-Presentation for Speed up Python IO intensive apps with asyncio
+Presentation for Tracking Changes in the DOM Using Mutation Observer

-Visit https://sessionstack.github.io/speed-up-python-io-intensive-apps-asyncio/ for the latest version
+Visit https://sessionstack.github.io/tracking-changes-in-the-dom-using-mutation-observer/ for the latest version Visit https://sessionstack.github.io/tracking-changes-in-the-dom-using-mutation-observer/demo.html for the latest demo

 # Setup